ljpatrick/marxpaint/docs/README.txt

                                    Cartoon
                                         This makes the picture look like a cartoon -- with thick outlines and
-                                        solid colors -- wherever you move the mouse.
+                                        bright, solid colors -- wherever you

-                                   Fill
+                                        move the mouse.

+                                   Mirror
-                                        This floods the picture with a color.
+                                        When you click the mouse in your picture with the "Mirror" magic
-                                        It lets you quickly fill parts of the picture, as if it were a coloring book.
+                                        effect selected, the entire image
+                                        will be reversed, turning it into a mirror image.

+                                   Flip
+                                        Similar to "Mirror."
+Click and the
+                                        entire image will be turned
+                                        upside-down.

    --------------------------------------------------------------------------